On Kummer-like surfaces attached to singularity and modular forms

 \begin{rem} Belcastro \cite{B} determines the structures of the lattices for the $K3$ surfaces which are coming from resolutions of simple $K3$ singularities.
 Especially, in the list of \cite{B}, it is stated that the transcendental lattice corresponding to the $K3$ surfaces for the singularity of No.88 is isomorphic to $A$ of (\ref{LatticeA}).
 If that is true, the family of $K(t)$ should coincide with that of $S(t)$.

 We tried to follow such a story, but it was not successful.
-Contrally, we found that the transcendental lattice of the family of $K(t)$ should be $A(2)$ and this family naturally contains the family of the algebraic Kummer surfaces.
+On the contrary, we found that the transcendental lattice of the family of $K(t)$ should be $A(2)$ and this family naturally contains the family of the algebraic Kummer surfaces.

 Thus, at least for the case of No.88, the statement of \cite{B} is not correct.
 Our Theorem \ref{ThmTrK(t)} gives a correction of this defect. \end{rem}

 In order to calculate the transcendental lattice of $K(t)$, we consider the elliptic $K3$ surface $\hat{K} (t)$ of (\ref{E88}), which is birationally equivalent to $K(t)$.
 There is an involution